atais/medibot/README.md

 5. Generate VAPID Key, update it in `/static/firebase-config.js`
 6. Enable Notifications in Browser

+### Prepare .env file

+1. Copy .env.example
+2. Fill with your values

 ### Build & run the application with docker

 ```commandline